 Click Actions and select Captions Requests.

-Once you are done making your edits, click Approve and your edited captions will be published to your video.
+Once you are done making your edits, click Save and your edited captions will be published to your video.
+Click Revert to undo any changes and start over.

 If you have an existing captions file, you can upload this file to a video in Kaltura Audio and Video.